 - Veterinary immunology of companion and farm animals.
 Group leader: dr. Edwin Tijhaar and prof. Virgil Schijns

-- Fish immunity to viruses and vaccine development.
-Group leader: dr. Maria Forlenza
+- Comparative immunology and vaccine development Group leader: dr. Maria Forlenza

 We are sure you will be able to find a subject that fits you.
 Many students have preceded you and enjoyed their thesis projects.